lazarmilovic/Wording/README.md

 To start the game, you would need to have Node.js installed.
 If you have it, download the code and open the Terminal.
 If you opened it from your IDE it should be navigated to the root of the project.
 If you didn't, navigate the Terminal to the project and type:
 `npm start`

-The project should be opened in your default browser and the URL should be http://localhost:3030.
+The project should be opened in your default browser by the localhost at port 3030.